 You can use any passenger vehicle that meets the requirements listed above, whether you own it or are borrowing it from a friend or family member.
 There are a few additional things to keep in mind when choosing a vehicle:

-- The vehicle doesn’t need to be registered in your name, but the registration and insurance paperwork must be present.
+- The vehicle does not need to be registered in your name, but its registration card must be present.

 - Pickup trucks, SUVs, minivans, and sedans are all acceptable, as long as they pass the equipment check.